 Participants are ranked based on their fastest Half Iron (XT) or Olympic distance (ST) time from the previous year.
 All events feature time trial starts based on this time.

 WHAT IS THE TERRAIN LIKE AT THE AMERICAN TRIPLE-T IN OHIO?

 Hills and more hills — bring your climbing gears.

 ARE THERE CUTOFF TIMES FOR THE RACES?

 Yes, Race #1 — One hour after the start of the last participant in the swim, Race #2 — Four hours and Thirty minutes after the last wave has begun, Race #3 — Four and Half hours after the last wave has begun, Race #4 — Eight hours after the start of the last wave.
 In addition, there are cutoff times for the bike courses that will be posted in the final race information packet.

-Salt Fork State Park and the closest city of Cambridge, OH are nestled at the intersection of Interstates 70 and 77 in the lush foothills of the Appalachian Mountains between Columbus, Ohio and Wheeling, West Virginia.
-Cambridge is close enough for you to let your spirit roam free.
+Salt Fork State Park and the closest city of Cambridge, OH are located at the intersection of State Route 22 and Interstate 77 in the lush foothills of the Appalachian Mountains between Canton, Ohio and Wheeling, West Virginia.